saucelabs-training/demo-espresso/real-devices/README.md

 Demonstrates the ability to run two tests based on the `@HappyFlow`-annotation which are found in two classes, see [here](https://github.com/saucelabs/sample-app-mobile/blob/master/android/app/src/androidTest/java/com/swaglabsmobileapp/LoginTest.kt#L34) and [here](https://github.com/saucelabs/sample-app-mobile/blob/master/android/app/src/androidTest/java/com/swaglabsmobileapp/SwagLabsFlow.kt#L35).

+### Example 9 - Single execution by using an already uploaded app
+`runner-ex9.yml` uses only uses the appId of an already uploaded app.
+This can be retrieved by going to:

+1. Sign into Sauce Labs at [https://app.saucelabs.com](https://app.saucelabs.com)
+1. Navigate to **SAUCE APPS &rarr; Legacy RDC &rarr; Your App Project**
+1. When you are on the dashboard go to **All Versions &rarr; Select a number from the app**